gitlabhq/omnibus-gitlab/doc/gitlab-mattermost/README.md

 ### Mattermost Command Line Tools (CLI)

-Should you need to use the [Mattermost Ccommand Line Tools (CLI)](https://docs.mattermost.com/administration/command-line-tools.html), you must be in the following directory when you run CLI commands: `/opt/gitlab/embedded/service/mattermost`.
+Should you need to use the [Mattermost Command Line Tools (CLI)](https://docs.mattermost.com/administration/command-line-tools.html), you must be in the following directory when you run CLI commands: `/opt/gitlab/embedded/service/mattermost`.
 Also, you must run the commands as the user `mattermost` and specify the location of the configuration file.
 The executable is `/opt/gitlab/embedded/bin/mattermost`.